robertkowalski/grenache/articles/udp/udp.md

 After taking a look at the problem let's see how we can solve it.
 At Bitfinex we use Grenache, a tiny library for creating distributed networks.
 Grenache uses the BitTorrent protocol for peer discovery and we recently added support for Holepunching.

 The [UDP Holepunch transport for Grenache](https://github.com/bitfinexcom/grenache-nodejs-utp) makes it easy to connect services between different local networks to share data.
 A good example are IOT applications.
-A local server offers services that should be accessible from the public internet.
+It's common in the IOT world that a local server offers services that should be accessible from the public internet.

 In our example we build a service inspired by the fibonacci number generating service we created some time ago in http://blog.bitfinex.com/tutorial/bitfinex-loves-microservices-grenache/.
 This time we will make it ready for NAT home routers.
 We will also extend the fibonacci calculation to return the sequence of numbers.